johot/WebView2-better-bridge/Readme.md

 ## Performance

-Uses some Reflection under the hood but when testing I saw very small performance differences often in the range of 0.1-0.5 ms. But your results may vary :).
+Uses some reflection under the hood but when testing I saw very small performance differences often in the range of 0.1-0.5 ms. But your results may vary :).

 ## Current limitations